tocco/tocco-docs/glossary.rst

     JFrog's Artifactory
     Artifactory
         Tocco hosts its own JFrog's Artifactory, a Maven software repository.
-During build, all artifact are fetched from there.
+During build, all artifacts are fetched from there.
 Either, the package is uploaded to the artifact directly or a :term:`Remote Repository` can be configured.